 - Design features required in the locality.
 Consider fence height, post spacing, and suitable straining assemblies.

-- Peculiarities that may exist in the locality that could compromise the durability of the fence.
-Does the soil move a lot, resulting in posts leaning, or loss of tension in wires?
-Does the site flood?
+- Peculiarities that may exist in the locality or site that could compromise the durability of the fence.
+For example, soil movement or erosion and flood risk.

-- Risk of stock accessing an unattended site.
-Should a suitable livestock grid be installed?
+- Risk of stock accessing an unattended site (either day or night).